byuccl/spydrnet/CONTRIBUTING.rst

 **some suggestions as you get started**

  * Make sure you have a recent version of python installed.
-We test against version 3.5 and up.
+We test against version 3.6 and up (as of SpyDrNet 1.10.0...before then we also supported Python 3.5).
  * Clone the repository and create a new branch on which to make changes.
  * Connect through Git Hub.
 The issues tab is the primary place for conversations and questions.
  * Make sure that there are tests for your code.